Thomas J. Bowers

-Thomas J. Bowers (1828 – August 26, 1893) was a chief justice of the Idaho Territorial Court from July 18, 1868 to April 9, 1869.
-The court preceded the Idaho Supreme Court, established when Idaho became a state in 1890.
+Thomas Jefferson Bowers (1828 – August 26, 1893) was an American lawyer and jurist who was Chief Justice of the Idaho Territorial Supreme Court from 1868 to 1869.

 Bowers was born in 1828 in Nashville, Tennessee, where he studied law and began his practice.
 He moved to Nevada County, California, in 1850, then to Sierra County in 1858.
 Bowers married Jane L. Clark in 1857.

-He was appointed Chief Justice of Idaho Territory by President Andrew Johnson in 1868.
-He located in Idaho City, the seat of the second judicial district.
+He was nominated for Chief Justice of the Idaho Territorial Supreme Court by President Andrew Johnson on July 15, 1868, and he was confirmed by the senate three days later.
+He located in Idaho City, the seat of the territory's second judicial district.
 A Democrat, Bowers was replaced as chief justice in 1869 by David Noggle when Ulysses S. Grant, a Republican, became president.
+Noggle, confirmed on April 9, arrived in Idaho and relieved Bowers of his judgeship on June 3, 1869, over the latter's protests.

 After his time on the territorial court, Bowers incorporated the Ida Elmore Mining Company in 1869 and served briefly as corporate secretary and trustee, but he soon left Idaho.

 Bowers returned to Marin County, California.
 He served as district attorney 1873-1879 and as superior court judge 1879–1884.
 In 1884 he resumed his law practice, locating in San Francisco until his death in 1893.
 He was elected judge of the San Francisco Police Court in 1892.